In 2022, the average price of a home in the U.S. is $428,700, up from about $350,000 in 2021.

-Like the typical homebuyer, you’re looking for a traditional, site-built house, could be an apartment, a single-family detached house or a duplex.
+Like the typical homebuyer, you’re looking for a traditional, site-built house, could be apartments near Greensboro, a single-family detached house or a duplex.
 You probably haven’t thought about manufactured homes.
 Maybe you don’t even know what these homes look like.

 For starters, a manufactured or modular home is pre-fabricated in factories and transported to an installation site, either as a whole or in parts.
 These homes are about 15-20% cheaper to assemble than site-built homes.
 This makes them more affordable than typical homes.